Samizo-AITL/gf180-inkjet-driver/index.md

 ### 1. Automated Digital Flow Evaluation

 - **GF180MCU Open PDK is not compatible with OpenLane’s OpenPDK-based flow**
-  - Required OpenLane-specific files such as:
-    ```
-    libs.tech/openlane/config.tcl
-    ```
-    are not provided in the GF180MCU PDK.
-  - As a result, **fully automated synthesis → P&R → GDS generation using OpenLane is not a viable approach** for this process.
+- Fully automated synthesis → P&R → GDS generation using OpenLane

-- **No automated digital GDS was generated**
-  - This is a **deliberate and confirmed outcome** of flow compatibility evaluation, not a failed implementation.
+  **is not a viable approach** for this process

 ### 2. Architectural Implications for Inkjet Driver ICs